tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 Now we can begin to integrate dualities into the holarchy.

 #### **Claim 39a:** Just as subatomic particles are structured energy, atoms are structured particles, and molecules are structured atoms, information is structured data, knowledge is structured information, and ideas are structured knowledge.
+Information has a structure, data does not.

 #### **Claim 40:** The concept of a thing and the thing itself are the same things on two different level of order.